-As I said, it was harder to schedule these alongside my birth clients, and as much as I love them, will have to continue to limit these in 2020, as there just is not enough space on the calendar.
+As I said, it was harder to schedule these alongside my birth clients, and as much as I love them, I will have to continue to limit these in 2020, as there is not enough space on the calendar.
 Be sure to book yours well in advance for this year!

 I launched my first ‘The Story ‘ giveaway in 2018 and had the opportunity to document the story of Dan Brite and his road to recovery in 2019.
 It is a beautiful story of family strength and determination.
 My life will be forever changed by having the opportunity to tell this story.
-Be sure to check it out here, if you haven’t already seen it.

-To continue on sharing my year of incredible blessings, I was offered the opportunity by Focus on the Family to document a beautiful family sharing their story on the redemption and restoration of their marriage in the upcoming Spring issue of their magazine.
-This ministry is one that has deeply impacted my life, and the opportunity to work on a project with them that is so impactful and intimate was a dream come true!
+To continue sharing my year of incredible blessings, I was offered the opportunity by Focus on the Family to document a beautiful family sharing their story on the redemption and restoration of their marriage in the upcoming Spring issue of their magazine.
+This ministry has deeply impacted my life, and the opportunity to work on a project with them that is so impactful and intimate was a dream come true!